-- 1. Any applicable copayment, coinsurance and deductible as described in the Benefit Chart. - You must pay an annual deductible.
-The time period used to determine how much of your deductible you have satisfied is a calendar year.
-(See your Benefit Chart.) - Please note that amounts reimbursed or paid by a drug manufacturer, including manufacturer coupons, point of service rebates, coupon cards, debit cards or other forms of reimbursement or payment on your behalf for a prescribed brand name drug that has an available and medically appropriate generic equivalent, will not apply toward your deductible. - 2.
+- 1. Any applicable copayment, coinsurance and deductible as described in the Benefit Chart. - You must pay al deductible.
+The time period used to determine how much of your deductible you have satisfied is a policy term.
+(See your Benefit Chart.) - 2.
 Any charge that is not covered under this Policy or the Benefit Chart.